 full metro, light rail, regional rail, funicular subway (planned), light metro (planned)

 The Algiers metro began construction in the 1980's.
 A few years into construction, however, the project ran out of money.
 And there it sat for three decades, like an urban cave system with four closed off stations.
 The 30 year old under construction metro, ("This time it's not a joke.
 No, really!") finally opened for business in November 2011.

 The first section of this automated line was 8.5 km long with 10 stations.
 Currently, all stations are underground with the

 excepton of the system's depot, it's terminus at Hai el Badr, and

 the El Harrach bridge.
 Extensions to each end of Line 1 were approved in

 2006 and work on them are well underway, with the section to El Harrach being the latest to open in July 2015.
-Construction on Line 2 has also begun, as has a branch line from the new El Harrach Gat and southern and northern extensions which will add another 1.7 km and 3.6 km, respectively..
+Construction on Line 2 is also underway, as are branch lines from the new El Harrach Gat and southern and northern extensions which will add another 1.7 km and 3.6 km, respectively..

 A 64 km, three line network is planned.